mr-rizwan-syed/chomtesh/README.md

 </div>

-CHOMTE.SH is a shell script that automates reconnaissance during penetration testing by utilizing Go-based tools.
-It can be useful for bug bounty and penetration testing (internal/external) to identify the attack surface.
-The script has a simple and modular code base, making it easy to contribute, and fast with fully configurable flags to probe multiple elements.
+CHOMTE.SH is a powerful shell script designed to automate reconnaissance tasks during penetration testing.
+It utilizes various Go-based tools to gather information and identify the attack surface, making it a valuable asset for bug bounty hunters and penetration testers.
 <br>

 ![chomtesh_usage](https://i.imgur.com/ezSLYjN.png)